moto-timo/yocto-docs/documentation/test-manual/reproducible-builds.rst

 .. note::

-   Only BitBake and :term:`OpenEmbedded-Core (OE-Core)`, which is the ``meta`` layer in Poky, guarantee complete reproducibility.
+   Only BitBake and :term:`OpenEmbedded-Core (OE-Core)` guarantee complete reproducibility.
 The moment you add another layer, this warranty is voided, because of additional configuration files, ``bbappend`` files, overridden classes, etc.

 To run our automated selftest, as we use in our CI on the Autobuilder, you can run::